Crane and Company Old Stone Mill Rag Room: Description

 The Rag Room is a single-room single-story gray fieldstone building.
 It is three window bays wide and seven long, featuring stepped gable ends and a slate roof.
 It originally stood at the southwest part of the Stone Mill complex, and its north end was where it connected to the larger mill buildings.
 The building was where rags arriving at the mill were processed at the start of the papermaking operation.

 In 1930 the northern facade was given a proper entranceway with transomed doors and Doric columns below a frieze identifying the building as the Crane Museum.
 Above this doorway a circular window was also added.
 The slate roof and its support beams were also replaced in 1930, but without altering the exterior lines of the building.
 A late 19th century brick addition to the east side of the building (not a part of the landmark designation) is screened from view by plantings.
 The interior of the building is a single large space in which artifacts from the company's history are displayed.
-Displays include tools used by Zenas Crane and a replica of the early vat process equipment used to make paper.
+Displays included tools used by Zenas Crane and a replica of the early vat process equipment used to make paper.

-The museum is open weekday afternoons from June to October; there is no charge.
+The museum is closed until further notice.